franton/MacMini-Server-AutoBuildScript/README.md

 =====================

 1) Admin password for root and admin accounts should really be passed to this script for security rather than baked in.

-3) Feedback on screen outside of the Console logs would be nice.
-Loceee's cocoadialog integration is forthcoming.

 Current Known Issues
 ====================